shadowlessScript/LMS/LIB/brainstorm.md

 Patron can bookmark a book they like or want to remember down the line.
 I will need a bookmark model, with username, and book I want two icons one showing a book that is bookmark by patron and vice versa.

+# Patron history
+Patron history can be used and possibly displayed to them.
+This can maybe help in building the content based recommendation sys.